ihmeuw/vivarium_research/docs/source/models/risk_effects/child_growth_failure/cgf_2021/index.rst

 Wasting relative risks will be generated separately to accomodate the sub-exposures in the MAM (cat2) category in our :ref:`wasting risk exposure model <2021_risk_exposure_wasting_state_exposure>`.
-Until these relative risk estimates are available, we can assume both MAM sub exposures ("Better" MAM/cat2.5 and "Worse" MAM/cat2.0) have the same relative risk values as the overall MAM category cat2.
+Until these relative risk estimates are available, assume wasting relative risks consistent with those pulled from GBD with both MAM sub exposures ("Better" MAM/cat2.5 and "Worse" MAM/cat2.0) having the same relative risk values as the overall MAM category cat2.

 .. todo::